 The doctor may also order imaging studies to ensure a person does not have a brain tumor or another condition that could cause catatonia.

 A doctor will also observe a person’s posture, listen to any communication they may make, and watch their movements.

 During ECT, doctors use electrical currents to induce a seizure.
-Although doctors do not fully understand how ECT works, many believe that it works by “resetting” the brain’s chemistry and may help people with severe mental illness respond better to treatment.
+Although doctors do not fully understand how ECT works, many believe it works by “resetting” the brain’s chemistry and may help people with severe mental illness respond better to treatment.